blackhillsinfosec/FreeLabFriday_Labs/IntroClassFiles/Tools/IntroClass/hayabusa.md

 <img width="1842" height="1067" alt="image" src="https://github.com/user-attachments/assets/412c74d8-78e6-44da-9785-c70408469b1c" />

-Following up this lead we can get to the same results as earlier, or use it to group alerts by services, the possibilities are endless
+Following up this lead we can get to the same results as earlier, or use it to group alerts by services.<br>
+The possibilities are endless
 <br><br>

 ## Your turn